ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 You are now ready to start working on your first exercise where you would create your own circuit and control it using the starter code given to you.

 # Blinking LEDs

 In this exercise you will create a circuit consisting of an LED and a resistor connected to the Pi.
 You will then periodically blink the LED using the example program provided to you in the starter code.

+## Understanding the code

+In idle open the file `01_blinking_led.py`.
 Let's begin by trying to understand the given code.

-## Understanding the code

-In idle open the file `01_blinking_led.py`

-The very first line is the shebang `#!/usr/bin/env python` which tells the unix shell that this is a python file and if it were executed from the command line it should be run with the python interpreter.
-So, you can run the program from the command line by simply typing `sudo ./01_blinking_led.py`.
-Since we are running the program in idle, this is irrelevant.

-The next two statements import the modules needed for this exercise:
+The first two statements import the modules needed for this exercise:

 ```
 import RPi.GPIO as GPIO